-Field Studies in Civic Engagement

-This part-time program focuses on forms of civic engagement in Chicago and Evanston during an era of renewal of citizenship and public work.
-Students intern 10 to 30 hours a week in civic, educational, legal, governmental, nonprofit, or community-based organizations.
-It is offered 1 or 2 quarters a year.
-The program has 1 required course, 397, for which credit is variable.
+CFS 397-0 Field Studies in Civic Engagement (1-4 units) Forms of civic engagement in Chicago and Evanston during an era of renewal of citizenship and public work.
+Students intern 10 to 40 hours a week in civic, educational, legal, governmental, nonprofit, or community-based organizations.
+Offered 2 to 3 quarters a year.